Pa30P42/genesis-hakaton/README.md

-## Our app allows you to find whatever movie/serials you like, you can learn all info about it and choose favorite one
+## Our app allows you to find whatever movie/serials you like, you can learn all info about it and choose favorite one.
+Also there is ability to sign up/in.
+Building project we have used :
+- React
+-  Redux
+-  Toolkits
+-  SCSS
+-  Formik
+-  Yup
+-  Persist
+-  Router Dom
+-  React Paginate
+-  Code formatting tools: Prettier and ESLint
+## Also our app is SEO optimazed and we have green Web Vitals

 ### `npm start`